HJ08003/aspc-scripts/README.md

 This project comprises a set of multiple example scripts and a setup script to help prepare your HPC environment for R-based HPC.
 These scripts work *out of the box* on Tukey, Della, and Adroit.
-There are some additional examples of using Python and Matlab, but these are not the focus.
-More information on these scripts is below.
+ASPC is advanced statistical programming camp, so we focus on R and Rcpp etc. More information on these scripts is below.

 ## Where?